 How to Ferment Kimchi

 The length of the fermentation period is up to personal preference!
 My family does not eat kimchi often, so I immediately refrigerate it.
 Refrigeration allows for a slower fermentation.
-If you would like to have sour kimchi (for recipes like soondubu, a Korean stew) as soon as possible, you can leave your sealed kimchi out at room temperature for up to three days to develop the sour flavor more quickly.
+If you want sour kimchi (for recipes like soondubu, a Korean stew) as soon as possible, you can leave your sealed kimchi out at room temperature for up to three days to develop the sour flavor more quickly.
 After three days, I would advise storing it in the refrigerator.
+Here are some key tips to remember:

-Whenever you take some kimchi out to eat, remember to use clean utensils so that there is no risk of adding any bacteria into the kimchi!
+- Whenever you take some kimchi out to eat, remember to use clean utensils so that there is no risk of adding any bacteria to the kimchi!

 Easy Kimchi (Mak kimchi)